Fly Tying: A Basic Guide to Creating Your Own Flies

 • A fly tying vise (click here for our guide to the best fly tying vises)

-• Some basic materials (full rundown of the key materials needed click here)
+• Some basic materials (full rundown of the key materials needed click here or you can buy a good fly tying kit that will contain most of the essentials)

 • Tools such as bobbins, scissors, whip finish tools and more (see our comprehensive guide to fly tying tools)